shad7/seedbox/doc/source/index.rst

                                 over-ridden options in the directory take precedence.
           --config-file PATH    Path to a config file to use.
 Multiple config files can be specified, with values in later files taking precedence.
-The default files used are: None.
+The default files used are: None --logconfig LOG_CONFIG
-          --logconfig LOG_CONFIG
                                 specific path and filename of logging configuration (override defaults)
           --logfile LOG_FILE    specify name of log file (location is resource path) --loglevel LOG_LEVEL  specify logging level to log messages at --version             show program's version number and exit

-        db options:
-          --db-nopurge          The inverse of --purge
-          --db-purge            DANGER: deletes the database cache and everything starts over

-        workflow options:
-          --workflow-noretry    The inverse of --retry
-          --workflow-retry      only executes entries that failed previously

 :doc:`seedbox-config`